Personal Property Appraisers in Wisconsin29 Verified Professionals Across 16 Cities

 How many personal property appraisers are in Wisconsin?

 Our directory lists 29 active personal property appraisers in Wisconsin, with the largest concentrations in Mequon, Hartland, Milwaukee.
-All were sourced from recognized professional registries.
+Listings are built from professional appraiser registries, association directories, appraiser websites, and other public sources.

 Are appraisers in Wisconsin USPAP-certified?